 Moderator & Chairman

 Reinhard Gruber received his Dr. nat. techn. from the University of Natural Resources and Life Sciences in Vienna.
 After a post-doctoral appointment in Rheumatology, he joined the Department of Oral Surgery at the Medical University of Vienna in 1999.
-He was vice director of the curriculum dentistry and coordinator of the Doctoral Program “Bone and Joint Regeneration”.
-As a visiting scientist, he was at the Bone Tissue Engineering Center at Carnegie Mellon University in Pittsburgh and at the University of Michigan’s Dental School.
+He was vice director of the curriculum dentistry and coordinator of the Doctoral Program "Bone and Joint Regeneration".
+As a visiting scientist, he was at the Bone Tissue Engineering Center at Carnegie Mellon University in Pittsburgh and at the University of Michigan's Dental School.
 From 2012 to 2015, Reinhard Gruber was head of the Laboratory of Oral Cell Biology at the School of Dental Medicine, University of Bern where he still holds an affiliation.
 In October 2014, he became Full Professor for Oral Biology at the Medical University of Vienna.
-He is Associate Editor of IJOMI and in four editorial boards including JDR, COIR, and Tissue Engineering.
-He is in the board of the Osteology Foundation and the German Society of Osteology.
-His laboratory uses fundamental cell biology, preclinical models and clinical trials for the development of causal therapeutic strategies in regenerative dentistry.
-One focus is on bone regeneration with respect to osseointegration of dental implants and graft consolidation.
-(Scopus ID: 7102883530; ORCID ID 0000-0001-5400-9009; h-index: 33).
+He is Associate Editor of COIR and IJOMI, and in various editorial boards including JDR.
+He serves on the board of the Osteology Foundation and the ITI Research Committee.
+His laboratory uses fundamental cell biology, preclinical models, and clinical trials for the development of causal therapeutic strategies in regenerative dentistry.

 Moderator & Chairman